dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 - **Definition**

 ## Project Status Tracking
-In a broader perspective, monitoring the project's status holds immense significance for a Delivery Manager.
+In a broader perspective, monitoring the project's status holds immense significance for a **Delivery Manager**.
 This practice ensures the triumph of the project by overseeing factors such as risk management, resource allocation, effective communication, and the ability to make well-informed decisions across the entirety of the project's lifecycle.

 ### GitHub Projects
-**GitHub Projects** emerges as a tool dedicated to tracking project status in an online environment, seamlessly integrated into your GitHub profile.
+**GitHub Projects** emerges as a tool dedicated to tracking project status in an online environment, seamlessly integrated into your **GitHub** profile.
 Its user-friendly interface facilitates ease of use, and while it doesn't offer an extensive array of functions, it adeptly serves its purpose.
 Allow me to present [it](https://github.com/dimanikulin/fva/projects/3)